What are the requirements for a Core Administrative System Self-Service password?

 Will any trace of my self-service information be left on the computer I use, where someone else could see it?

-The PeopleSoft Self-Service system instructs your web browser not to save (cache) any personal information.
+The core administrative systems instruct your web browser not to save (cache) any personal information.
 All commonly-used web browsers with a default setup should honor this request, but it’s important to only use computers you trust.
 Using a computer at work should be reasonably safe, and your home computer may be safe if you don’t share it with too many people (teenagers for example).
 We don’t recommend using other computers.

 Commonly-used web browsers permit you to delete information the browser may have saved (cached) on the computer’s hard disk.
 We recommend you do this if you must use public or shared computers.